EmilBerbakov/Website/README.md

 This is in active development, and as such is missing some features.
 Highest up on the list are as follows:
 1.)
 Allow users to remove books from their libraries 2.)
-In the event the user had to fall back on a cURL request, take the data from said request and upload it to the database 3.)
+In the event the user had to fall back on a cURL request, take the data from said request and upload it to the database.
+If you notice that some entries in your library are missing everything but the Open Library ID, this will fix that.
+3.)
 Add Authorship information to both the Search Results and the user's Library View 4.)
 On account creation, require the user to enter their password twice 5.)
 Password reset